alesky78/CryptocurrencyAlerting/README.md

 configuration\marketprovider\coinmarketcap\CoinMarketCap.properties
 ```

+## Configuration of the actions
+as described before, actually there are the action already implemented
+ - send a mail
+ - create a popup on the desktop and emit a sound

+ this actions can be configured in the way to tailor the way you are notified.

-### configure the mail provide action - not mandatory step
+### configure the mail provide action - mandatory step if you intend send mail
 This application rely on the Smtp protocol to send the mails, the implementation is done on the way to support the majority of the Use cases: Encrypt by TLS or SSL, authentication, etc...
 On internet there are thousand of provided that give you for free the opportunity to send mail, i will not advice any one of them, they are more or less all valid.
 You have just to chose one, verify what is its integartion stategy and configure accrodly the configuration file